CHIKKIZZY/cs512_TA_CodeSamples/AS4/train_with_colab.md

 # Deep Learning on Google Colab
 There are a couple of ways to train on Colab and the steps you follow will depend on what you want to do.
-Here I will detail the steps following:
+Here I will detail the following steps:

     A. Setup a GPU Colab environment